- Top charities

 The cost-effectiveness estimates we use avoid these problems:

 The estimates we use do not capture all considerations for cost-effectiveness.
 In particular:

 Because of the many limitations of cost-effectiveness estimates, we give estimated cost-effectiveness only limited weight in recommending charities (consistent with the appropriate approach to Bayesian adjustments to such estimates).
 Confidence in an organization's track record often carries heavier weight when differences in estimated cost-effectiveness are not extremely large.

 The weight we feel it is appropriate to place on cost-effectiveness estimates has fallen over time.
 As discussed above, we previously made substantial use of the Disease Control Priorities Report, but our 2011 investigation and correction of its work led to general concerns about its approach.
 Our own cost-effectiveness estimates also seem to us to be fairly non-robust, i.e., sensitive to relatively small changes in assumptions, and our continuing work on refining them has led to an increasing sense of their non-robustness (example).

 As stated above, we feel that common claims of donors' ability to save a life for a few dollars, or even a few cents, are generally overly optimistic.
-We list the most promising developing-world direct-aid programs we know of, with links to detailed write-ups including cost-effectiveness estimates (note that most of these programs were identified using sources that focus heavily on cost-effectiveness).
+We list the most promising developing-world direct-aid programs we know of, with links to detailed write-ups including cost-effectiveness estimates, where available (note that most of these programs were identified using sources that focus heavily on cost-effectiveness).

 More blog posts on cost-effectiveness estimates: